 Submit clear copies of the following supporting documentation with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

 - ID document (certified copy)

-- Medical note stating the type of disability, if disabled (certified copy)
+- Proof of your disability, if disabled (certified copy)

 CLOSING DATE FOR THE SATI BURSARY

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

 For any queries related to this bursary programme, please contact SATI directly: